 What you need:

 I use the Cricut Explore Air 2 (Here is a bundle that has the mat boards and the scraper tools) for my Faux Leather Earrings.
-If you plan on making a lot you will probably want to upgrade to the machine that has a bit more features which is the Cricut Maker (eventually you can do a lot more things if you are willing to spend the extra money toward the beginning).
+If you plan on making a lot you will probably want to upgrade to the machine that has a bit more features which is the Cricut Maker or Cricut Explore Air 2 Machine (eventually you can do a lot more things if you are willing to spend the extra money toward the beginning by getting a Maker).

 I personally own the 9×9 but for this project, the MINI would be perfect!
 Shop your favorite size Easy Press if you don’t have one already!